Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 With Forecast on the dashboard, you’ll be able to spot flaws and make appropriate adjustments.

 Salesforce is a powerful tool for tracking and designing your company’s relationship with potential customers.
-A well-designed dashboard displays strategic KPIs to help you monitor activities and identify small problems before they become big ones.
+A well-designed data dashboard displays strategic KPIs to help you monitor activities and identify small problems before they become big ones.
 It’s no wonder marketers find them essential.

 If you are looking for more useful sales dashboards, check out any of the templates from the following categories: